dmoshi/serverless/dmoshi.com.contactme.lambda/README.md

 ### Key configurations on AWS

-> Static website for dmoshi.com is hosted on S3 as static website with content served via a CloudFront distributiton (CDN).
+> Static website for dmoshi.com is hosted on S3 as static website with content served via a CloudFront distributiton (CDN).<br>
 > The custom domain dmoshi.com is hosted on Route53 and points to the cloud distribution.
 > The Cloudfront distribution is configured to serve content over HTTPS using a free AWS Cerficate Manager (ACM) as long as you own your domain.

-### Building and Deploying using AWS SAM CLI
+### Building and deploying the above architecture